SelSolvID/docs/Software Architecture.md

 {
   "accept": false,
-  // reason is optional and only applicable when "accept": false "reason": "You lied about your age"
+  // reason is optional and only applicable when "accept": false "denyReason": "You lied about your age"
 }
 ```